jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 abstract: The most natural way to find the next note is also the easiest way to move up and down the fretboard.
 ---

-The simplest way to get started with improvising is to play a melody up and down a single string.
+The simplest way to start improvising is to play a melody up and down a single string.

 ## The most logical place to begin